Hwasong-7

-One variant Rodong-1M is called Hwasong-9.

-It influenced the design of Pakistan's Ghauri-1 missile, as well as the Iranian Shahab-3.
+It influenced the design of Pakistan's Ghauri-1 missile, as well as the Iranian ghadr-110.

 Overview

 It is believed North Korea obtained R-17 designs from Egypt, and possibly modified designs from China, allowing them to reverse-engineer them into a larger and longer-distance weapon.
 United States reconnaissance satellites first detected this type in May 1990 at the Musudan-ri test launch facility, in northeastern North Korea.
+In the same year, North Korea began producing Hwasong-7, and eight years later, Hwasong-7 became operational.

 The precise capabilities and specifications of the missile are unknown; even the fact of its production and deployment are controversial.
 It is a larger variant of the R-17, scaled up so its cross-sectional area is about doubled, with a diameter of 1.25 m and a length of 15.6 m.